 Expanding employment practices to include individuals with criminal histories can benefit your manufacturing business.
 It promotes inclusion and can make your workplace culture more positive.
 It may even boost your business reputation with customers, increasing sales.
 The productivity, drive and effort these individuals bring to work can transform your organization.

-According to an IndustryWeek report on diversity and inclusion in manufacturers, partnering with a staffing company is a viable solution to improve these efforts.
+According to an IndustryWeek report on diversity and inclusion in manufacturers, partnering with a staffing company is a viable solution to improve inclusive hiring practices.
 Staffing solutions like the ones TERRA Staffing Group provides can help you attract and hire diverse candidates.